 When you’ve made your first appointment, we will send you an email with information about our practice.
 Attached to this email you will also find a number of flyers which are good to read prior to coming to your first appointment.
 Would you please bring a valid ID and your insurance papers to your first check-up?
-In case you have information about prior pregnancies that weren’t conducted by us, it would be useful to bring that along.

 If you already have questions prior to your first check-up then please give us a call.